mrazomej/AutoEncoderToolkit.jl/docs/src/rhvae.md

 this second network, we also provide a [`MetricChain`](@ref MetricChain) struct.

 !!! warning
-    HVAEs require the computation of nested gradients.
+    RHVAEs require the computation of nested gradients.
 This means that the AutoDiff framework must differentiate a function of an already AutoDiff differentiated function.
 This is known to be problematic for `Julia`'s AutoDiff backends.
 See [details below](@ref gradhamiltonian) to understand